cedarworth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that create directory in the tmp dir
+Move file betty from tmp